 API Monogram is a voluntary licensing program that facilitates the consistent manufacturing of product that conforms to applicable API Specifications.
 Licensed manufacturers are given the authority to apply the API Monogram registered mark to equipment that meets the requirements.

 Plus, the licensee demonstrates that they have a quality management system that is compliant with API Spec Q1 - an industry-leading quality management standard.
 API Spec Q1 meets all of the ISO 9001 requirements, in addition to requirements that are geared specifically for the oil and natural gas industry.

 APIQR is a Quality Registrar Program, which means that we can register your organization’s Management System to API Spec Q1, API Spec Q2, ISO 9001, ISO 14001 and OHSAS 18001.
 Through APIQR, registered organizations demonstrate that they operate in conformance with their registered Management System and the requirements of that applicable standard.

-APIQR is accredited by ANSI-ASQ National Accreditation Board (ANAB) for ISO 9001 and ISO 14001.
+The American Petroleum Institute Quality Registrar (APIQR) is accredited by ANSI-ASQ National Accreditation Board (ANAB) as a certification body in conformance with ISO 17021-1:2015 for providing certifications of management systems in accordance with ISO 9001 and ISO 14001.

 From Application to Recertification

 What Monogram and APIQR Programs Mean to the Oil and Gas Industry